ember-learn/ember-blog/content/updates-to-ember-data-versioning-strategy.md

 The primary goals of these changes is to improve version-to-version stability for our consumers.
 We see this being beneficial in several ways.

-First, for the project to release fewer versions that contain no effective changes other than the version bump.
+First, by releasing fewer versions that contain no effective changes other than the version bump.
 We believe this will help consumers navigate version-by-version and lts-by-lts upgrades with greater stability.

 Second, so that if the only changes are bugfixes these fixes are applied to the latest minor instead of becoming strung out across multiple minors.